zerotier/docs/docs/central/sso.md

 ![SSO-Account-Setup](/img/sso-account-setup.png)

+You can configure multiple OIDC clients for your organization, but only one may be used at a time on an individual network.

 ### Configure SSO on individual networks.
 If you enable this on an existing network, you may accidentally block existing users.
 Please practice on a test network.
 ![SSO-Network-Enable](/img/sso-network-enable.png)

+There are three login modes for SSO enabled networks.

+1. Standard - If the user can successfully authenticate to your OIDC provider, they weill be allowed access to the ZeroTier network
+2. [Email Based Access](/central/sso#email-based-network-access) - The user is allowed to access the network if and only if their email address is in the email list provided by the network administrator.
+3. [Group/Role Based Access](/central/sso#role-based-network-access) - The user is allowed to access the network if and only if they are assigned one of the  proper roles by the OIDC server.

 ### Exclude specific devices from SSO requirements